kaczla/list-lm/README.md

 - [Merlin Dataloader](https://github.com/NVIDIA-Merlin/dataloader) - The merlin dataloader lets you rapidly load tabular data for training deep leaning models with TensorFlow, PyTorch or JAX
 - [Mini-Chain](https://github.com/srush/minichain) - A tiny library for large language models.
 - [MiniLLM](https://github.com/kuleshov/minillm) - MiniLLM is a minimal system for running modern LLMs on consumer-grade GPUs.
+- [MLC LLM](https://github.com/mlc-ai/mlc-llm) - Enable everyone to develop, optimize and deploy AI models natively on everyone's devices.
 - [ModelScope](https://github.com/modelscope/modelscope) - ModelScope is built upon the notion of “Model-as-a-Service” (MaaS).
 It seeks to bring together most advanced machine learning models from the AI community, and streamlines the process of leveraging AI models in real-world applications.
 The core ModelScope library open-sourced in this repository provides the interfaces and implementations that allow developers to perform model inference, training and evaluation.
 - [Mosaic streaming](https://github.com/mosaicml/streaming) - Fast, accurate streaming of training data from cloud storage.
 - [MosaicML Examples](https://github.com/mosaicml/examples) - This repo contains reference examples for training ML models quickly and to high accuracy.
 MosaicBERT
+- [Multimodal-GPT](https://github.com/open-mmlab/Multimodal-GPT) - Train a multi-modal chatbot with visual and language instructions!
 - [mup](https://github.com/microsoft/mup) - Maximal Update Parametrization (μP) and Hyperparameter Transfer (μTransfer): Tensor Programs V: Tuning Large Neural Networks via Zero-Shot Hyperparameter Transfer
 - [nebullvm](https://github.com/nebuly-ai/nebullvm) - Nebullvm is an ecosystem of plug and play modules to optimize the performances of your AI systems.
 The optimization modules are stack-agnostic and work with any library.
 They are designed to be easily integrated into your system, providing a quick and seamless boost to its performance.
 Simply plug and play to start realizing the benefits of optimized performance right away.
 - [Opacus](https://github.com/pytorch/opacus) - Opacus is a library that enables training PyTorch models with differential privacy.
 It supports training with minimal code changes required on the client, has little impact on training performance, and allows the client to online track the privacy budget expended at any given moment.
+- [OpenFlamingo](https://github.com/mlfoundations/open_flamingo) - An open-source framework for training large multimodal models.
+- [OpenLM](https://github.com/r2d4/openlm) - Drop-in OpenAI-compatible library that can call LLMs from other providers (e.g., HuggingFace, Cohere, and more).
 - [openplayground](https://github.com/nat/openplayground) - An LLM playground you can run on your laptop.
+- [Otter](https://github.com/Luodian/otter) - Otter, a multi-modal model based on OpenFlamingo (open-sourced version of DeepMind's Flamingo), trained on MIMIC-IT and showcasing improved instruction-following ability and in-context learning.
+- [PaLM](https://github.com/conceptofmind/PaLM) - An open-source implementation of Google's PaLM models.
+- [PaLM + RLHF - Pytorch](https://github.com/lucidrains/PaLM-rlhf-pytorch) - Implementation of RLHF (Reinforcement Learning with Human Feedback) on top of the PaLM architecture.
+Basically ChatGPT but with PaLM.
 - [PEFT](https://github.com/huggingface/peft) - Parameter-Efficient Fine-Tuning (PEFT) methods enable efficient adaptation of pre-trained language models (PLMs) to various downstream applications without fine-tuning all the model's parameters.
+- [privateGPT](https://github.com/imartinez/privateGPT) - Interact privately with your documents using the power of GPT, 100% privately, no data leaks.
 - [pybaselines](https://github.com/derb12/pybaselines) - A Python library of algorithms for the baseline correction of experimental data.
 - [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric) - PyG (PyTorch Geometric) is a library built upon PyTorch to easily write and train Graph Neural Networks (GNNs) for a wide range of applications related to structured data.
+- [RasaGPT](https://github.com/paulpierre/RasaGPT) - RasaGPT is the first headless LLM chatbot platform built on top of Rasa and Langchain.
+Built w/ Rasa, FastAPI, Langchain, LlamaIndex, SQLModel, pgvector, ngrok, telegram.
 - [safari](https://github.com/HazyResearch/safari) - Convolutions for Sequence Modeling, contains: Hyena, Long Convs, Hungry Hungry Hippos (H3).
 - [Semantic Kernel](https://github.com/microsoft/semantic-kernel) - Semantic Kernel (SK) is a lightweight SDK enabling integration of AI Large Language Models (LLMs) with conventional programming languages.
 - [skorch](https://github.com/skorch-dev/skorch) - A scikit-learn compatible neural network library that wraps PyTorch.
 - [SparseML](https://github.com/neuralmagic/sparseml) - Libraries for applying sparsification recipes to neural networks with a few lines of code, enabling faster and smaller models.
 - [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) - This is the repo for the Stanford Alpaca project, which aims to build and share an instruction-following LLaMA model.
+- [StarCoder](https://github.com/bigcode-project/starcoder) - Home of StarCoder: fine-tuning & inference!
 - [state-spaces](https://github.com/HazyResearch/state-spaces) - Sequence Modeling with Structured State Spaces, contains: S4D, HTTYH, SaShiMi, S4, LSSL, HiPPO.
 - [surgeon-pytorch](https://github.com/archinetai/surgeon-pytorch) - A library to inspect and extract intermediate layers of PyTorch models.
 - [tbparse](https://github.com/j3soon/tbparse) - A simple yet powerful tensorboard event log parser/reader.